stefanjudis/tiny-helpers/CONTRIBUTING.md

 ### What does not(!) count as a tiny helper?

-- APIs are very helpful but we decided to not include them
+- APIs (it's too hard to make the decision which API should go in and which should not)
-- npm modules are out of scope of tiny-helpers.dev
+- npm modules (tiny-helpers.dev is about online resources)
-- learning sites/apps that have a purely educational purpose
+- learning sites/apps that have a purely educational purpose (tiny helpers continue to have value as a developer)

 ### Formatting of tiny helpers